haixun/llmdb/README.md

 ### Workshop Program

-The LLMDB 2023 workshop will take place on September 1 at 10:00 AM as a half day workshop.

 We have invited distinguished researchers in this domain to deliver keynote talks.
 Here are the confirmed keynote speakers.